username29800/Project-Workflow-DocsTemplate/Template.md

   - Keyword lines can be preceded by one or more steps of indentation (1 step = 2 spaces)
+  - Below are the list of keywords and their usage:

   - Component: The component itself literally.